Villanova-AI/villanova_developers/docs/villanova09/tutorials/consume/redis.md

 ## Additional Settings
 1. Use a password for Redis
-If a password was used in your Redis `values.yaml` file, an additional environment variable is required in the EntandoApp deployment image.
+If a password was used in your Redis `values.yaml` file, an additional environment variable is required in the VillanovaApp deployment image.

 ``` yaml
 spec: